shikokuchuo/mirai/README.md

 `mirai`.

-[Luke Tierney](https://github.com/ltierney/), R Core, for discussion on L’Ecuyer-CMRG streams, used to ensure statistical independence in parallel processing, and making it possible for `mirai` to be the first ‘alternative communications backend for R’.
+[Luke Tierney](https://github.com/ltierney/), R Core, for discussion on L’Ecuyer-CMRG streams to ensure statistical independence in parallel processing, and making it possible for `mirai` to be the first ‘alternative communications backend for R’.

 [Henrik Bengtsson](https://github.com/HenrikBengtsson/), for valuable